 Named in honour of the Hawthorn Arts Centre’s iconic architectural heritage, Second Empire Café is open for breakfast and lunch.
 Enjoy the surrounds of the Arts Centre in this light-filled café.

 Closed Mondays and public holidays

 The Emporium at Town Hall Gallery offers distinctive designer and artisanal goods from local and international makers.
 Housing a rotation of stock including clothing, stationery, wearable objects, home wares and small art pieces, each and every item will be sourced by independent traders in and around Melbourne, and internationally.

 At the heart of the Emporium is the belief that good design and superb craftmanship are vital to a sustainable future for the arts and craft industry in Australia.

-Image: Exhibition opening at Town Hall Gallery for This Wild Song, on display from 1 September- 21 October 2018.
+Image: Exhibition opening at Town Hall Gallery for The Lives of Celestials by John Young, 31 August - 20 October 2019.
 Photograph by ImagePlay.